mpokryva/resume-template/_posts/2021-01-11-how-to-hire-infrastructure-engineers.md

 ## What to look for

-There are a few things that one should look for in an infrastructure engineer.
-System design knowledge is critical, because you don't want to hire someone that makes mistake after mistake in this area.

 ### System design knowledge

 I think system design interviews are actually pretty good at testing this.
 A well-conducted system design interview can test a candidate's knowledge of the fundamentals like load balancing, caching, sharding, NoSQL/SQL, OLAP/OLTP, binary protocols like gRPC, distributed tracing, etc.